Mass-morphology relation of TNG50 galaxies: Results

 \subsection{Morphological components}

-As illustrative examples, we show in Figure \ref{FigGxExamples} face-on and edge-on projections of the stellar (upper panels) and gaseous (lower panels) components of four isolated TNG50 galaxies at redshift $z=0$.
+As illustrative examples, we show face-on and edge-on projections of the stellar (upper panels) and gaseous (lower panels) components of four isolated TNG50 galaxies at redshift $z=0$ in Figure \ref{FigGxExamples}.
 These galaxies were chosen to have $\kappa_{\mathrm{rot}}$ close to the median value at given stellar mass (see Section \ref{SecKrotMstar}).
-Stellar mass (and $\kappa_{\mathrm{rot}}$) increases from left to right (galaxies A, B, C and D, respectively).
-We indicate in each panel both $r_{\mathrm{glx}} = 0.15 ~ r_{200}$ (cyan circle) and $r = 1$ kpc (orange circle).
+Stellar mass (and $\kappa_{\mathrm{rot}}$) increases from left to right (galaxies A, B, C, and D).
+We indicate both $r_{\mathrm{glx}} = 0.15 ~ r_{200}$ (cyan circle) and $r = 1$ kpc (orange circle) in each panel.
 The former effectively defines the central galaxy as adopted throughout this work; the latter is a fixed physical radius that encloses a dense central baryonic clump found in the innermost region of most TNG50 galaxies at $z=0$.
 The total stellar mass, total gas mass and $\kappa_{\mathrm{rot}}$ of each galaxy are shown in the labels of Figure \ref{FigGxExamples}.

 As anticipated, low values of $\kappa_{\rm rot}$ denote amorphous stellar morphologies without a well-defined disc.
 High values of $\kappa_{\rm rot}$, on the other hand, indicate systems where a co-planar, rotationally supported disc of stars dominates the morphology of a galaxy.